isabelc/wp-family-tree/readme.txt

 The root of the tree can be specified with the root parameter: [family-tree root='John Doe']

+Specify a 'featured image' for the post and the image thumbnail will be used in the family memebers list and in the family tree.
+Please see the screenshots.

 For support please visit the
 [WordPress Family Tree Plugin](http://www.esscotti.com/wp-family-tree-plugin/ "Wordpress Family Tree Plugin") homepage